microsoft/service-fabric-observer/Documentation/Plugins.md

 ./Build-FabricObserver
 ./Build-NugetPackages
 ```
-The output from the above commands, FabricObserver platform-specific nupkgs and a package you have to use for plugin authoring named Microsoft.ServiceFabricApps.FabricObserver.Extensibility.3.2.0.nupkg, would be located in
+The output from the above commands contains FabricObserver platform-specific nupkgs and a nupkg you have to use for plugin authoring named Microsoft.ServiceFabricApps.FabricObserver.Extensibility.3.2.5.nupkg.
+Nuget packages will be located in
 C:\Users\me\source\repos\service-fabric-observer\bin\release\FabricObserver\Nugets.